uhohspaghettioo/Canvas-Quiz-Taker/readme.md

   - Data is sent to the Flask server, and GPT's responses are elegantly displayed directly on the Canvas quiz.

 - 🌟 **Answer Highlighting**:
-  - GPT-suggested multiple-choice answers are clearly highlighted.
+  - GPT-suggested multiple-choice answers are marked, but not noticeable to the untrained eye. try to spot the correct answer here:
   - ![image](https://github.com/uhohspaghettioo/gpcheater/assets/153341004/a6964427-c6dd-4ade-967d-4a37fd088237)

 - 🖱️ **Click-to-Copy**:
   - Easily copy GPT's responses with just a click.

-  - **Try It Out**: Here's a close-up of the button to press for copying:
+  - **Try It Out**: Here's a close-up of the button to press for copying during the test:
   - ![image](https://github.com/uhohspaghettioo/gpcheater/assets/153341004/793dc23b-0d33-4f72-9132-66ff9bb394fb)

 ### 📋 Usage Instructions